olcf/profiling_tools/README.md

 	* If there are many files and not a folder, plack them and execute parprof
 		paraprof --pack name.ppk
 		paraprof name.ppk

+* Which loops require the most time?

+	export TAU_OPTIONS='-optTauSelectfile=select.tau -optLinking=-lpnetcdf -optVerbose'

+	* Compile and Execute

+* To create a dynamic phase use the file select2.tau in TAU_OPTIONS